ulfschneider/ulf.website/content/posts/journal/2020-12-29-letterspacing-code.md

 ---
-title: Letterspacing of code elements
+title: Letterspacing of &lt;code&gt; elements
 ---
 Widening the letterspacing of `<code>` elements in the flow of text nicely emphasizes the *code-nature* of the element without using a different font or a different color.
 I think it works for a sans-serif font but not so well for a serif.
 It is of use when having the same font for text and code.
 For example, you can easily have your text set with [iA Writer Quattro](https://ia.net/writer/blog/a-typographic-christmas), and use the very same typeface for your code elements.